Banner-Blog-2

 The discussion quickly evolved into a conversation about focusing on positive externalities versus negative externalities, with executives citing the benefits of their CSR programs on factors like employee recruitment, engagement and retention.
 However, the challenge of capturing the non-financial value of a company could not be understated.

 Al Gore wrapped up the event by discussing the work of Simon Kuznets, the American economist who invented the accounting framework we know as GDP.
 In 1937, when Kuznets was honored for this invention, which was intended to give policymakers a toolkit to avoid another Great Depression, he said it shouldn’t be used as a guide for economic policy because it leaves out a lot of things.
 Seven years later, it was codified.
 The problem was that it intentionally excluded all sorts of externalities — positive ones like public good, and negative ones like the depletion of resources.
 Unfortunately, this has caused a world in which even when GDP goes up, there can be more negative externalities, as well as a continued underinvestment in critical societal systems like education and health care, which are at the core of opportunity for human beings.
-Today, we find ourselves trying to retrofit these factors into a form of capitalism that was never intended to account for a company’s potential to generate Goodness in the world.
+Today, we find ourselves trying to retrofit these factors into a form of capitalism that was never intended to account for a company’s potential to generate goodness in the world.

 At the end of the event, I couldn’t help but reflect on how we seem to be witnessing a breakdown of traditional systems of power and inequity.
 In their place, we are seeing the start of new systems of knowledge and power emerging — ones that have purpose, equity and justice baked in from the beginning.
 The question becomes if, and how, business will embrace this opportunity.